 John Grenell’s Jim Reeves’ cover ‘Welcome to Our World’ had three weeks at the top in February 1990, probably because it was the soundtrack to a Toyota Hilux ad, back when Hilux ads were played about 30 times a day, every day, forever.

-Somewhat insanely, this does not exist online, but any New Zealander of a certain age can play its slow, sentimental lyric in their heads anytime they please.
+Any New Zealander of a certain age can play its slow, sentimental lyric in their heads anytime they please.
 Known in an earlier age as John Hore, before he perhaps wisely changed his name, Grenell has impeccable country credentials, writing the local version of ‘I’ve Been Everywhere’ and playing the Grand Ole Opry.

 Ngaire – To Sir With Love (1990)